palaksharma032/Rainbow_Spiral/README.md

 | `h += 0.003` | Change the increment (e.g., `0.001` or `0.01`) | Controls how quickly the color shifts. |
 | `rt(10)` | Change the rotation (e.g., `rt(11)` or `rt(5)`) | Creates different overall spiral shapes. |

+##  Attribution

+The base structure for the rotating spiral pattern was adapted from a tutorial by Monuinstitute on YouTube: https://youtube.com/shorts/q1tAxvnVVN8?si=xwt9iIyFtp70dmT8

 -----